criecm/ansible-roles/criecm.common/README.md

     Set your preferred one here :) (or set it empty to skip all this) put your rc file in {{ playbook_dir }}/files/{{ root_shell }}rc
   * `backup_dir (files/backups/{{ inventory_hostname }})`
-    copy ssh host keys and restore /root/ files from here if any
+    copy/restore /root/ files from here if any
   * `http_proxy ('')`
     To set http_proxy and https_proxy global values (FreeBSD only)